 Entry Level Strategy: This one is for businesses with very limited resources.
 On this level we are only trying to keep a business page active on social media.
 In case we don’t engage in such a low-level SMM management, then potential buyers might even think that we are out of business.
 Depending on business size and industry a standard price for this ranges from 150$ to 400$ per month. < Link: Check CI Web Group’s plans and pricing here. >

 Aggressive Level Strategy: This is mostly recommended to businesses that have experienced unrivaled results with an Advanced package.
 The type of content created and circulated here makes a business an absolute authority in the eyes of their prospective customers.
-Text, blogs, visuals and video are all orchestrated beautifully to create an amazing result.
-This type of aggressive marketing includes ad boosting with higher budgets (ie. paid ads), custom content, integration into every touch point within their business (email, invoices, messaging, campaign, contest, network/fan building).
-In addition the campaign manager here is responsible to connect with customers.
-What’s more interesting is influencer outreach.
+Text, blogs, visuals, and video are all orchestrated beautifully to create an amazing result.
+This type of aggressive marketing includes ad boosting with higher budgets (ie. Paid ads), custom content, integration into every touch point within their business (email, invoices, messaging, campaign, contest, network/fan building).
+In addition, the campaign manager here is responsible to connect with customers.
+What’s more interesting is an influencer outreach.
 Similar to placing an ad in a magazine, our aim here is to link a business’ social channels to established bloggers or other types of influences and/or publications.
-Such high level SMM can be normally enjoyed with 1,000$ to 3,000$. < Link: Check CI Web Group’s plans and pricing here. >
+Such high-level SMM can be normally enjoyed with 1,000$ to 3,000$. < Link: Check CI Web Group’s plans and pricing here. >

 Facebook: The ultimate hangout

 Look for businesses in your niche or domain that are relevant to your audience.
 When you like their page, what they’re posting will show up on your feed.
 You’ll have access to ready-made content that you can share.
 A good strategy is to have 20% of your content come from outside of your news feed.